leelabsg/Gene-test-pipeline/README.md

 1. Download annotation database

     Here we can see the available databases : <http://annovar.openbioinformatics.org/en/latest/user-guide/download/>
+    You can download the reference genome database that suits your study (Ex. hg19(GRCh37), hg38(GRCh38) .. )

    * download hg38 database
 <pre>